hyperledger-archives/avalon/docs/BesuProxyModel.md

 **Testing Avalon Proxy model with Hyperledger Besu**
 1. Set the environment variable ``TCF_HOME`` to the Avalon root directory.
 Update ``no_proxy`` environment variable if you are behind a proxy server.
 Add these hostnames - ``node1.avalon.local, rpc.node1.avalon.local, node2.avalon.local, rpc.node2.avalon.local``.
-These are the IP addresses used in the default Besu network defined in the corresponding [docker-compose file](dev-environments/besu/docker-compose.yaml)
+These are hostnames used in the default Besu network defined in the corresponding [docker-compose file](dev-environments/besu/docker-compose.yaml)

 2. Start the Hyperledger Besu based Ethereum network and deploy contracts.
 To do so, you need to run the following
     ```